ba-san/Count-Annotator2/README.md

 You can prepare annotated images for object counting and csv file which contains each point's location.
 The programs can be worked on both Linux and Windows.

-From a big single frame, program will create a myriad of training data.
+From a big single frame, this program will create a myriad of cropped images.
-To do this, 1.input images.
+To do this, 1.input original images.
 <img src="https://user-images.githubusercontent.com/44015510/59644900-02dcbf80-91aa-11e9-8e96-0847db5d2e67.jpg" width="300">
-2.count things.
+2.count objects.
 <img src="https://user-images.githubusercontent.com/44015510/59645630-e478c300-91ad-11e9-9406-835be1d12c07.jpg" width="300">
-3.images are cropped by sliding window (red boxes below).
+3.crop images by sliding window (red boxes below).
 <img src="https://user-images.githubusercontent.com/44015510/59646557-6c60cc00-91b2-11e9-81a4-dfa8adba1004.png" width="300">
 You can get annotated images for object counting and csv file which contains each point's location.
 One directory for one frame.
 <img src="https://user-images.githubusercontent.com/44015510/56486513-c75ba700-6512-11e9-9ca0-ba1e890ccd2a.png" width="400">